build-on-aws/content/concepts/understanding-integration-patterns-in-event-driven-architecture/index.md

     - event-bus
     - foundational
     - aws
+showInHomeFeed: true
 authorGithubAlias: danilop
 authorName: Danilo Poccia
-date: 2023-01-31
+date: 2023-06-27
 ---

-A software architecture is "event-driven" when the execution of business logic is driven by the occurrence of specific events.
-An event in this context is a message that tells us that something has happened.
-For example, a new file has been uploaded in a shared repository.
-Or a database record has been updated.
-Each event contains a timestamp that anchors the information described by the event to a specific point in time.
-For example, an image has been updated yesterday at noon.
-Or a customer profile has been updated today at 8am.
+A software architecture is "event-driven" when specified events -- like a file being uploaded to a repository, or a database record being updated -- trigger the execution of business logic.
+Put simply, these sorts of architectures follow a simple cause-and-effect model.
+But the overall product doesn't have to be simple at all: by using business logic to trigger other events, which in turn run more logic, you can build highly complex processes.

-With this approach, event-driven architectures follow a cause-effect mental model: *"If this event happens, then run this business logic."* A complex process can be described in this way because each piece of business logic can emit other events that will in turn run more business logic.
+While event-driven architectures seem simple on the surface, understanding how to implement them is crucial, and [understanding the difference between event-driven choreography, and service orchestration](/concepts/event-driven-architectures-service-orchestration-vs-choreography).
+What's more, there are many potential integration patterns you can use.
+These are some of the fundamental concepts to help you to understand -- and to more effectively implement -- such architectures.
+Event-driven architectures follow a cause-effect mental model: *"If this event happens, then run this business logic."* A complex process can be described in this way because each piece of business logic can emit other events that will in turn run more business logic.

 ## Immutability